shirleyobih1/path-cc.github.io/_services/credit-accounts.md

 ##### Where is the dedicated hardware located?

-There are currently five locations that are expected to have dedicated hardware during 2022:
+There are six locations that have dedicated hardware:

 * University of Nebraska-Lincoln's [Holland Computing Center](https://hcc.unl.edu)
 * University of Wisconsin - Madison's [Center for High Throughput Computing](https://chtc.cs.wisc.edu)
 * Syracuse University's [Research Computing](https://researchcomputing.syr.edu/)
 * University of California San Diego's [San Diego Supercomputing Center](https://www.sdsc.edu/)
 * University of Texas at Austin's [Texas Advanced Computing Center](https://www.tacc.utexas.edu/)

-Additionally, there will be one location, to be confirmed, embedded in the nation's R&E network infrastructure backbone.
+* Florida International University’s [AMPATH](https://ampath.net/) network hosts PATh equipment in their Miami interchange point, which is embedded in the nation's R&E network infrastructure backbone.

 Compute and GPU credits are good at all sites.
 By default, jobs may go to any location but users can add specific restrictions to target a single location.
 For example, jobs may be restricted to San Diego because they need to